-Whether you are considering repainting the outside or inside of your house or staining your deck or fence, the last thing a homeowner wants to worry about is if the company they chose is genuine.
-Too many homeowners have fallen for “painting contractors” misleading them into shelling out large sums of money and leaving their home in worse shape than when the house painting project began.
+Whether you are considering repainting the outside or inside of your house, staining your deck or fence, the last thing a homeowner wants to worry about is if the company they chose is genuine.
+Too many homeowners have fallen for “painting contractors” misleading them into shelling out large sums of money and leaving their home in worse shape than when the house painters began the project.

 Avoid These Painter Scams

 Don’t fall into a trap!
 Here are some signs to look out for that there might be something wrong with this painter: